mmcdan13/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this analysis is to determine how crowdfunding campaigns performed based off of their campaign launch date as well as their campaign fundraising goals.
-We are interested in looking at specifically theater and play categorized campaigns due to our stakeholder's interest.
+We are interested in looking at campaigns categorized specifically as theater and/or play due to our stakeholder's interest.

 ## Analysis and Challenges